-Applications can define arbitrary Counters (of type Enum) and update them via Reporter.incrCounter(Enum, long) or Reporter.incrCounter(String, String, long) in the map and/or reduce methods.
+Applications can define arbitrary Counters (of type Enum) and update them via Reporter.incrCounter(Enum, long) in the map and/or reduce methods.
 These counters are then globally aggregated by the framework.

 6.7.2.
 Distributed Cache

 DistributedCache distributes application-specific, large, read-only files efficiently.